 Safety razors are great for the experienced shaver and give an unbeatable close shave for a “clean bald” look.

 They can be difficult to learn how to use, but once you master it, there’s no going back.

 The razor itself can be relatively inexpensive and the blades are longer lasting than cartridge blades, but they are much more expensive to replace.

 5 Best Razors for Head Shaving Reviewed

-Sharp, easy to use and clean and gives you a very close shave are all the things that describe HeadBlade ATX Head Razor.
+Sharp and clean and gives you a very close shave are all the things that describe HeadBlade ATX Head Razor.

 Rest assured that this razor will last you very long without clogging up because cleaning it after every use is extremely easy.
 The product has a suspension that ensures you don’t cut yourself badly.

 The unusual car-like design keeps the razor at the right angle at all times with just a small pressure.

 As this product comes as a kit, it also includes a 5 oz HeadSlick shaving cream and four replacement blades.
 This means you’ll be equipped for at least 1-2 months.